This is a beautiful route, one we've driven in both directions

 Wide arch made of elk horns in

-Traffic and road conditions: All the roads were fine except some
+Traffic and road conditions: All the roads were fine.

 Bear Lake and Logan Canyon are very popular places on the weekend.
 We